 The COVID-19 pandemic has changed all of our lives.
-Many of us are balancing multiple responsibilities, like school work, child/family care, and jobs.
+Many of us are still balancing multiple responsibilities, like school work, child/family care, and jobs.
+Additionally, we may have COVID-related disruptions.
 These stacked responsibilities can create scheduling difficulties.
 Some of us don't have an ideal space to take online courses or do our work.
 And the heightened vigilance surrounding not getting sick creates an emotional and physical burden on our everyday lives.
 These additional stresses can make us prone to getting sick or making a 'mistake' in our social distancing practices.
 I understand, and I want to whole heartedly stress that self-care and your health should be your top priority.
 Therefore, I will try to build flexibility in the class.